saadnaji/invoice/README.md

 The system was developed under the following tools:

-* Eiffel .
+* Eiffel language .
 Used implement invoice.
 * PVS.
 Used to design formal specification and verifying invoice.